tuohybuoy/BI_Guardrails_Project/README.md

 * Within Chemistry, do 100-level or 200-level courses award more As than average?
 * Has there been significant grade inflation over time within Chemistry courses?

 Any Business Intelligence tool can help explore these questions.
-The Percentage Bar Chart adds value by indicating the size of differences that are likely to be non-random with a specified degree of confidence.
+The Percentage Bar Chart adds value by indicating the size of differences that are likely to be non-random within a specified degree of confidence.
 This helps users focus on the differences that are more likely to be meaningful.

 ### Usage